vickyisthebest/searchai_python_course/serp_audit_summary.md

 - Social media present: No

 ## Competitor Visibility
-- None detected in top 10.
+- example.com at position 1

 ## Ally Presence
 - No allies detected in top 10.